withastro/docs/src/pages/installation.md

 We would recommend that you read our [**Basic Usage**]() guide next, to give you a better understanding to using Astro in your project.

-Welcome onboard Astronaut, we wish you the best of luck Commander 🖖
+Welcome onboard Astro, we wish you the best of luck Commander 🖖